-The HTA found the Designated Individual, the Licence Holder (Derby Hospitals NHS Foundation Trust), the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual (DI), the Licence Holder, the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The establishment has an excellent system for consent training and ongoing competency assessments and refresher training.
+There is good communication between the DI, Registry Manager, stem cell donor managers and coordinators, which results in excellent working relationships.

-All reports of HTA site-visit inspections carried out from 1 November 2010 are published on the HTA's website.
+All reports of HTA inspections carried out from 1 November 2010 are published on the HTA's website.